parca-dev/parca-demo/README.md

 # parca-demo

 This parca-demo repository contains a minikube virtual machine that runs Kubernetes with Parca and the agent.
-You can choose to deploy demo applications in various languages to that cluster to checkout each languages' support.
+You can choose to deploy demo applications in various languages to that cluster to check out each language's support.

-## Lanaguages
+## Languages

 Compiled languages such as C/C++, Rust and Go are currently supported.
 (There are some requirements though, binaries should be compiled with [frame pointers](https://en.wikipedia.org/wiki/Call_stack#Stack_and_frame_pointers) and [debug symbols](https://en.wikipedia.org/wiki/Debug_symbol).
 There are planned improvements for loosening these requirements.`**`)